ludofleury/symfony-coding-standard/README.md

 ## Known limitations

-* PHPDoc blocks for all classes, methods, and functions aren't enforced at the moment
+* functions aren't enforced at the moment

 ## Contributing